 Data

 In today's age, having some access to data is basically a right, not just a privilege.
 It’s important that you first determine how much data you need.
 It may be that your school/work situation makes it so that you’re connected to Wi-Fi most of the time anyway, and only need very little.
 Or it may be that you’re spending a lot of your time outside of Wi-Fi zones, and need steady access to apps, and not just to texts & calls.
 Figuring that out first will help you narrow down your search filters (unlimited data vs a talk & text only plan).
+If you're looking for unlimited data plans specifically, you can easily compare to find the best unlimited data plan for your needs.

 Network